NeonixRIT/CSEC-CYML-PROJ1/README.md

 # How To Run
 ### Installing Dependencies
 I highly recommend setting up a virtual environment for this.
-I am using Python 3.12.5.
+I have confirmed that this code works with `Python 3.12.5` and `Python 3.11.9`.
+Lower python versions have not been tested.
 After installing all the packages in the requirements.txt each file should work as is.

 I use `uv`, so to create a virtual env i use `uv venv --python $(which python3.12)` and then I can install packages using `uv pip install -r requirements.txt`.
 The commands for `pip` should be similar but I don't know them for sure.